chisophugis/lbd/source/install.rst

 Now, we want to install llvm with our cpu0 backend code on directory llvm/3.1.test/cpu0/1 in this section.

-In `section Create LLVM.xcodeproj by cmake Graphic UI`_, we create LLVM.xcodeproj by cmake graphic UI.
+In "section Create LLVM.xcodeproj by cmake Graphic UI" [#]_, we create LLVM.xcodeproj by cmake graphic UI.
 We can create LLVM.xcodeproj by ``cmake`` command on terminal also.
 Now, let's repeat above steps to create llvm/3.1.test with cpu0 modified code